croesus-blockchain/croesus-blockchain.github.io/index.md

 Commonly used in gambling and other gaming applications, these need to be assessed based on the spread of values reported.

+### Model
 A service which applies a model across a dataset

 An example are Machine Learning Models, such as a Credit Scoring application used to assess an entity loan.
 The reliability / utility of these services are usually based on specific metrics such as Gini or Kolmogorov–Smirnov (KS) test

+### Price Oracles

-* A service which reports a currency or token exchange rate
+A service which reports a currency or token exchange rate

 On-chain reporting of exchange rates can be retrospectively compared against other exchanges to create metrics such as distance from mean

+### Event Oracles

 * A service which verifies an event occurred

 An authoritative peer reporting metric is required to confirm an event was recorded in a timely manner.

-#### Auto-Disovery through Metadata

-Our project stumbled upon a novel use of blockchain metdata during this research.
-Metadata reported through the resiliant blockchain network can be used as a native, in-built auto discovery mechanism.

-Our project looks to extend this idea and dive deeper into these use cases through a proposal in Catalyst Fund 6.

 ## Demonstrate reporting of metadata

+In Progress

 ## Lessons Learnt

+In Progress

 ## Unsolved Questions

+In Progress

 ## Future Work

+In Progress